KenPainter/GenLogic/README.md

 Anytime sorta-kinda maybe someday:
 - Support views
+- Write a "drop script" (but do not execute) that will drop unused tables and columns.
 - Separate project: genlogic-db, convenient client app that does all of the SQL generation.
 - Separate project: genlogic-routes, dynamically creates